deeptrade-tech/PyInvestor/README.md

 [![](https://img.shields.io/github/license/SamurAi-sarl/PyInvestor.svg)](https://github.com/SamurAi-sarl/PyInvestor)
 ![Python 3.6](https://img.shields.io/badge/Python-3.6-blue.svg)

 ## Features

-As of now, *PyInvestor* is a wrapper for the IEX API.
-However, we have the ambition to grow it and integrate several financial APIs into one single Python library, *PyInvestor*.
+As of now, **PyInvestor** is a wrapper for the IEX API.
+However, we have the ambition to grow it and integrate several financial APIs into one single Python library, **PyInvestor**.

+ - IEX Stocks app using the stocks endpoint;
+ - Access to the OHLC of more than 7k stocks;
+ - Get relevant news at the stock level;
+ - Access to fundamental data such as dividends, earnings, etc.

 ## Dependencies